mshroom/otm-harjoitustyo/dokumentointi/testing.md

 While testing methods that save data, a temporary database is created.
 The temporary database is deleted after each test.

+### Test coverage

+Tests cover c.
+90 % of the code, excluding the user interface classes.

 ## Manual testing

 ### Installing and launching the application